chafab/Kubernetes_Micronaut_Keycloack_Grafana_Sample/doc/01_installation_guide.md

 `kubectl apply -f 04-keycloak-deployment.yaml` : creates the keycloak service and can be accessed by forwarding the port and using the login admin password admin
 `kubectl apply -f 05-haproxy-ingress.yaml` : creates the ingress component that can be used to access the different services `kubectl apply -f 06-ingress-deployment.yaml` : creates the ingress component that can be used to access the different services
-`kubectl get deployments -o yaml` : get all deployments if there are any issues with 6th deployment file apply :
+TODO Write the other yaml files that needs to be applied and write a description `kubectl get deployments -o yaml` : get all deployments if there are any issues with 6th deployment file apply :
 Now each of our services can be run in each directory by running